kvarak/dnd/docs/_Folk/lizardfolk.md

     <hr class="dividerinfolk">

 -   ### Ranger
-    The ranger is the epitome of self-sufficiency ansd suits lizardfolk well.
+    The ranger is the epitome of self-sufficiency and suits lizardfolk well.

     Whenever the Ranger class description mentions your Wisdom modifier you may instead your proficiency bonus.
 In addition, you may use the same modifier instead of Strength or Dexterity when attacking (attack and damage).
 Make this choice at level 1 and it cannot be changed later.